EnzoBnl/enzobnl/pl.md

 ### Getting objects names `getName` vs `getCanonicalName` vs `getSimpleName` vs `getTypeName`
 Source: [SO post by Nick Holts](https://stackoverflow.com/a/15203417/6580080)

-`getName` and `getTypeName` are equivalent, returning the fully qualified: the package of the class and the
+- `getName` and `getTypeName` are equivalent, returning the fully qualified class name: the package of the class and its name.
+- `getCanonicalName` outputs the same thing as the two preceding ones except for anonymous inne

 getName():          int
     getCanonicalName(): int